zackosowski/CSVault/Articles/Transform.md

 ----
 #### Usage

 Transform components can be manipulated through the Unity Editor or via scripts using C#.
 Common operations include moving, rotating, and scaling objects in response to user input or game events.
-The Transform component of a GameObject can be accessed anytime by [[Script|scripts]] by using the ``transform`` keyword.
+Since it is an inherited component attached to all GameObjects, the Transform component can be accessed anytime by [[Scripting in Unity|scripts]] by using the ``transform`` keyword.

 ----
 #### Useful Properties